 The Nursery Manager, Behaviour Coordinator and Key Person will meet with the parents to discuss incidents that have occurred and give suggestions for intervention.
-Usual (recorded) observations and CCTV footage can be shared to ensure a parent has an understanding of the concerns.
+Usual, recorded observations and CCTV footage can be shared to ensure a parent has an understanding of the concerns.
 Parents and Nursery working in partnership and ensuring that the steps and rewards are reinforced in Nursery and at home.
 These will be reviewed as agreed in meetings and developed.
 In the event of the parents not supporting their child the Nursery Manager will meet with the parents to discuss the reasons for needing to work together and review strategies to support the child.
-There may be a need for the Nursery Director, and Nursery Coordinator to become involved to ensure parents disagree, and in a situation where the child's behaviour is a significant detriment to other children, the nursery will see this as a breakdown of the relationship and partnership between the family and the Nursery.
+There may be a need for the Nursery Director, and Nursery Coordinator to become involved to ensure parents understand that working together brings the best outcomes for children.
+Should the parents disagree, and in a situation where the child's behaviour is a significant detriment to other children, the nursery will see this as a breakdown of the relationship and partnership between the family and the Nursery.
 In these exceptionally rare circumstances, the Nursery reserves the right to terminate the child's attendance at Nursery.
 The Nursery will exhaust all efforts, such as reaching out to specialist professionals and reviewing further Behaviour Plans before making such a difficult decision.